-Students are responsible for their Chromebook, and will be expected to pay for repairs, damages, or lost/stolen Chromebooks, screens, cases, chargers, etc. Costs for replacements, damages, repairs range from \$20-\$225.
+Students are responsible for their Chromebook and Chromebook charger, and will be expected to pay for repairs, damages, or lost/stolen Chromebooks, screens, cases, chargers, etc. Costs for replacements, damages, repairs range from \$20-\$225.

 Below are the expectations outlined in the students one-to-one Chromebook contract: